FUNDACION AVINA, ACCREDITED ENTITY TO THE GREEN CLIMATE FUND

 BRAZIL

-Readiness: Enhancing resilience of communities, smallholders and ecosystems to climate change impacts through adapting and scaling up land/resources used systems in the Marajo Archipelago in Brazil
+Project Preparation Facility (PPF): Enhancing resilience of communities, smallholders and ecosystems to climate change impacts through adapting and scaling up land/resources used systems in the Marajo Archipelago in Brazil

 Country: Brazil